Czerniaków: History

-Within the area of current Czerniaków, near Idzikowskiego Street, was discovered a small flint axe dating to around 500 BCE.
+A small flint axe dating to around 500 BCE, was discovered near Idzikowskiego Street in the area of the modern Czerniaków.

-In the 13th century, in the area were founded villages of Czerniaków (originally known as Czerniakowo), and Czernów (also known as Czarnowo), with the latter forming Siekierki in the 16th century.
+In the 13th century, the villages of Czerniaków and Czernów, originally known as Czerniakowo and Czarnowo respectively, were founded in the area.
 Some historians propose that both villages, together with nearby Sielce, originally constituted a single settlement.
-Czerniaków was originally part of a Catholic parish of Solec, and since the 13th century, it probably belonged to the parish of Jazdów.
+Later, the village of Siekierki was also founded nearby in the 16th century.
+Czerniaków was originally part of a Roman Catholic parish of Solec, and since the 13th century, it probably belonged to the parish of Jazdów.

-In the 15th century, Czerniaków became the property of Hincza Cedlic, a Warsaw chamerlain in service of duke Janusz I. His family adopted the surname Czerniakowski, and in 1502, his descent, Hincza Czerniakowski, sold the village to Mikołaj Milanowski.
+In the 15th century, Czerniaków became the property of Hincza Cedlic, a chamberlain of Warsaw in service of duke Janusz I. His family adopted the surname Czerniakowski, and in 1502, his descedant, Hincza Czerniakowski, sold the village to Mikołaj Milanowski.
 In 1528 the farmlands belonging to Czerniaków had an area of six Chełmno voloks, corresponding to 107.73 ha.
 In the second half of the 16th century, the village had a watermill and was inhabited by petty nobility, while nearby Czerniaków Lake was used for fishing.

-In the 17th century Czerniaków was acquired by Andrzej Górski, the voivode of Mazovia.
-After his death in 1626, the village would be inherited by a number of his descendants, and later to the King of Poland.
+In the 17th century, Czerniaków was acquired by Andrzej Górski, the voivode of Mazovia.
+After his death in 1626, the village was inherited by his descendants, and later by the King of Poland.
 In 1683, it became the property of Stanisław Herakliusz Lubomirski, the Grand Crown Marshal.
-He financed there construction of a hospital, and the Catholic St. Anthony of Padua Church, together with a monastery of Bernardines, opened in 1693.
+He financed there construction of a hospital in the village, as well as the Roman Catholic St. Anthony of Padua Church, together with a monastery of Bernardines, opened in 1693.
 The monastery was closed in 1864, and reactivated in 1945.

+From 31 July to 19 August 1732, the exercises and exhibition of the military of the Polish–Lithuanian Commonwealth were held at the field of Czerniaków.

-Following the abolition of serfdom in 1864, the village was incorporated into the municipality of Mokotów, and in 1904, was transferred to the municipality of Wilanów.
-On 8 April 1916, it was incorporated into the city of Warsaw, becoming part of the district of Mokotów.
+On 13 January 1867, Czerniaków became part of the rural municipality of Mokotów, established as part of the administrative reform in the Kingdom of Poland.
+In 1909, it was transferred to the municipality of Wilanów.
+The municipality was incorporated into the city of Warsaw on 8 April 1916.